Filter by

 - Aquaculture can produce food and feed with a lower climate and environmental impact than other types of farming (e.g. farming of bovine animals for milk or meat).
 By consuming more food from aquaculture, we can also reduce the pressure of farming on land.

 - Aquaculture activities can be a source of income and development for remote coastal and rural communities where few alternatives are available.
-Certain types of aquacultures contribute to the preservation of ecosystems and biodiversity (e.g. mollusc farming, extensive aquaculture in ponds and wetlands, and the farming of algae and other invertebrates).
+Certain types of aquacultures contribute to the preservation of ecosystems and biodiversity (e.g. bivalve farming, extensive aquaculture in ponds and wetlands, and the farming of algae and other invertebrates).
 These services include cleaning the water from excess nutrients and organic matter or the conservation and restoration of ecosystems and biodiversity.

-• 2.
-What do I need to do if I want to start an aquaculture activity in the EU?
+2. What do I need to do if I want to start an aquaculture activity in the EU?

 - Before aquaculture farms can operate, future aquaculture producers must obtain an authorisation from the competent national authorities (sometimes regional authorities may be responsible for authorisations).
 In their assessment, the authorities check if the location proposed is suitable and carefully verify the potential impact of the farm on the environment.

-- Aquaculture producers need authorisation before using seawater or fresh water for the farm.
+- Aquaculture producers need authorisation before using seawater or freshwater for the farm.
 When they return it to the environment, the status of the water body must not deteriorate.

 - In addition, aquaculture establishments must be registered or approved by sanitary authorities dealing with animal health, and both the farmer and these authorities have an obligation to carry out surveillance for possible diseases.

 - With respect to animal health, farmers also have the obligation to keep several records, including those concerning how many animals enter and leave the farm and how many die.
 They must also record the measures they take to prevent and manage any risk of disease.
-To protect consumers’ health, aquaculture farmers must follow strict rules on food hygiene and animal health.
-They must only use authorised and controlled feed.

 - In addition, farmers must ensure humane treatment of farmed animals throughout their production cycle and during slaughtering and transport.

-• 3.
-Can aquaculture be developed in any place and under any condition?
+3. Can aquaculture be developed in any place and under any condition?

 To know if an aquaculture project can be carried out in an area, a viability study of the area (e.g. availability of quality water, non-interference with other uses, conditions for the establishment of aquaculture sites in the area) and of the possible species to be farmed must be carried out.
 There are many possible sites for aquaculture (e.g. on land, in coastal waters, offshore, estuarine, in ponds, next to rivers).
 To get a license, each site has different conditions and the studies to be carried out are different.
-The competent authorities sometimes identify previously studied areas where aquaculture activity is possible and prioritised, and this makes obtaining permits for a farm in the area quicker.
+The competent authorities sometimes identify previously studied areas where aquaculture activity is possible and prioritized, and this makes obtaining permits for a farm in the area quicker.

-• 4.
-Can all fish species be farmed?
+4. Can all fish species be farmed?

 Although in theory all fish species could be used for aquaculture farming, only a few of them (around 10) are currently an important part of EU aquaculture production.
 In particular, those species whose biology is well-known and whose reproduction in captivity is possible are farmed.
 At the same time, there needs to be a market demand for these species and a market price that allows the production to be profitable.

-• 5.
-What are the main production methods used in EU aquaculture?
+5. What are the main production methods used in EU aquaculture?

 There are very diverse production methods for EU aquaculture species, some of the main ones are the following (STECF Aquaculture economic data table, 2023):

-- Open or closed-system bioreactors for microalgae.
+Open or closed-system bioreactors for microalgae.

-• 6.
-Has aquaculture an impact on the environment?
+6. Has aquaculture an impact on the environment?

 EU environmental legislation and implementing national legislation have set the regulatory framework for EU aquaculture that ensures the mitigation of the impact that aquaculture activities may have on the environment (be it in terms of carbon footprint, effluents, waste or other impacts on marine and freshwater ecosystems), and that aquaculture activities do not significantly harm ecosystems or biodiversity.